desec-io/desec-stack/docs/dns/rrsets.rst

     The maximum number of array elements is 4091, and the maximum length of the array is 64,000 (after JSON encoding).

+    Records must be given in presentation format (a.k.a.
+"BIND" or zone file format).
+Record values that are not given in canonical form, such as ``0:0000::1`` will be converted by the API into canonical form, e.g.
+    ``::1``.
+Exact validation and canonicalization depend on the record type.

 ``subname``
     :Access mode: read, write-once (upon RRset creation)